vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_auto_certs.md

 ## `vic-machine` Options <a id="options"></a>

+The `vic-machine create` options in this section allow you to deploy a VCH that uses auto-generated certificates to validate client connections.

-**NOTE**: Certain options in this section are exposed in the `vic-machine create` help if you run `vic-machine create --extended-help`, or `vic-machine create -x`.
+Certain options in this section are exposed in the `vic-machine create` help if you run `vic-machine create --extended-help`, or `vic-machine create -x`.

 ### `--tls-cname` <a id="tls-cname"></a>

-Short name: None
+**Short name**: None

 The FQDN or IP address to embed in an auto-generated server certificate.
 Specify an FQDN, IP address, or a domain wildcard.
 If you provide a custom server certificate by using the `--tls-server-cert` option, you can use `--tls-cname` as a sanity check to ensure that the certificate is valid for the deployment.